What's involved in hazard communication training

 Date Posted: 12/23/2019

-Who needs to be trained and when?
+Who needs to be trained on hazardous chemicals and when?

 All employees must be provided with information and training on hazardous chemicals in their work area at the time of their initial assignment (prior to being exposed to a chemical), and whenever a new chemical hazard the employees have not previously been trained about is introduced into their work area.